Kavanaa18/Excelr_assignments/README.md

 Hello!!!

-    Here I've uploaded all the data science assignments given by ExcelR.
+    Here I've uploaded all the data science assignments given by ExcelR academy.